 But first, a quick note on where my inspiration came from.

-We’d been saving glass jars and bottles for a while, but without a plan of what we could do with them.
+My husband and I had been saving glass jars and bottles for a while but without a plan of what we’d do with them.

 And then inspiration struck!
-Here’s how we made some easy DIY apothecary jars out of empty spice jars and tubs of hot chocolate.
+Here’s how I made some easy DIY apothecary jars out of empty spice jars and a tub of hot chocolate.

 DIY Halloween Apothecary Jars